lksv/angular_meta_crud/README.md

 Angular Meta CRUD
 =================

-Purpose of this project is to design set of libraries for fast creating of CRUD interfaces rendered on the client side.
+The purpose of this project is to design set of libraries for fast development of CRUD interfaces that are rendered on the client side.

-Particularly it is:
+Particularly:

-* generating forms
+* Generating forms
-* breadcrumb
+* Breadcrumbs
-* model (resource) metadata description
+* Model (resource) metadata description
 * Basic controller for CRUD operations (like [inherited_resources](https://github.com/josevalim/inherited_resources) on the client side.
-* Design meta data (in JSON) which could be provided by server side
+* Design metadata format (in JSON) which can be used by server side:
-  to:
-  * privde automatic form field (e.g. model field) validation
+  * to provide automatic form field (e.g. model field) validation
-  * generate a form
+  * to generate a form
-  * describe routes (to be able to show breadcrumb, proper render and navigate between association and controller's actions)
+  * to describe routes (to be able to show breadcrumb, properly render and navigate among associations and controller's actions)

-Intences about this idea are influenced by rugy gems:
+This idea was inspired and influenced by ruby gems:

 * inherited_resources
 * [SimpleForm](https://github.com/plataformatec/simple_form) and [Formtastic](https://github.com/justinfrench/formtastic)
-* Admin interfaces
+* CRUD interfaces
   * [basepack](https://github.com/lksv/basepack)
   * rails_admin
   * active_admin

 ## Road Map

-1. Scatch overall design
+1. Describe overall design
-2. Devide to small separate components which should be used individually
+2. Divide into separate (small) components which could be used individually
 3. Model the API for recieving the metadata from the server.
-Fix the (JSON) data structure
+Define / choose JSON data structure format
 4. Implement designed components

 ### Resource